fiifijay/Spatial-Deep-Learning-to-Older-driver-Classifiication/README.md

 Older Driver Classification Code Repository
-This repository contains code used for the research project on detecting abnormal driving behaviors among elderly drivers using advanced machine learning techniques.
+This repository contains code used for the research project on detecting abnormal driving behaviors among elderly drivers using advanced multimodal deep learning techniques.